How Do You Care For Snake Plants?

 Take a look at the Sansevieria.

 In south Florida, stock plants grow in beds out in full sun.
-One very unusual production method of these plants; growers actually mow down the tops of the plants forcing them to produce new growth.
+One very unusual production method of this crop; growers actually mow down the tops of the plants forcing them to produce new growth.

-Sansevierias propagate easily by division; since most varieties sucker freely, this is usually the preferred method of propagation.
-Snake plants propagate from leaf cuttings, clumps or rhizome cuttings.
+Sansevierias propagate easily by division; since most varieties sucker freely produce rhizomes, this is usually the preferred method of propagation.
+Snake plants propagate from leaf cuttings, clumps, or rhizome cuttings.

 Propagate by cutting the leaves by cutting leaves into three-inch lengths, and inserting the lower third of these in damp sand.
 With this method, however, the yellow banding or marginal stripes may be lost, with the new plants reverting to type.